madityarafip/My-Machine-Learning/ML-Zoomcamp/Capstone-Project-Week-12/README.md

    		`pip install pipenv`
 3. After the `pipenv` installation complete you can install the python libraries that used in this project using this command:
    		`pipenv install scikit-learn==1.0.0 numpy flask requests gunicorn xgboost`
-4. After installing the libraries the process will generate 2 files `Pipfile` and `Pipfile.lock`
+4. After installing the libraries from process will generate 2 files `Pipfile` and `Pipfile.lock`
 5. Create `Dockerfile` with the contents of the script as below
    ```
    FROM python:3.9.7-slim